Wards of Dundee: North East

 In 2019, Brian Gordon died and a by-election was held which resulted in the SNP gaining the seat from Labour which was won by Steven Rome.
 Gregor Murray who was elected as an SNP councillor, resigned from the party and sat as an independent for the remainder of the term.

 In 2022, Labour gained Gregor Murray's seat whilst Steven Rome and Willie Sawers were re-elected.

 East End

 In the 2007 election, George Regan, Will Dawson and Christina Roberts were elected.
 At the 2012 election, Regan was replaced by Lesley Brennan who in turn was replaced by Margaret Richardson at the 2017 election.
 Dorothy McHugh succeeded Richardson after she retired after the 2022 election.
+In September 2025, Christina Roberts resigned from the SNP in 2025 for undisclosed reasons and announced that she would be sitting as an independent councillor for the remainder of the term.

 The Ferry

 In the 2007 election, Laurie Bidwell, Ken Guild, Derek Scott and Rod Wallace were elected.
 Ken Guild, who was the SNP group leader on the council became the leader of Dundee City Council after holding his seat at the 2012 election.
 At the same time, Bidwell and Scott retained their seats whilst the fourth seat was won by Kevin Cordell of the SNP.

 Following Guild's retirement as councillor at the 2017 election, his seat was won by Philip Scott of the Conservatives.
 The 2017 election also saw Craig Duncan of the Liberal Democrats replace Laurie Bidwell.
 At the 2022 election, Phillip Scott lost his seat to Pete Shears of Labour.
 The Liberal Democrats replaced the Conservatives as the largest party in the ward in terms of vote share following the collapse of the party overall in Scotland.